-Da Nang is a large, bustling city that offers spectacular mountain views, white sandy beaches, and plenty of activities to keep adults and kids entertained for hours!
-You’ll need at least 3 days in the town of Da Nang to explore all of the highlights – and even more to spend time relaxing at your luxurious beach resort!
+Da Nang (also spelled Danang) is a large, bustling city in Central Vietnam that offers spectacular mountain views, white sandy beaches, and plenty of activities to keep adults and kids entertained for hours!
+You’ll need at least 3 days in the city of Da Nang to explore all of the highlights, and even more to spend time relaxing at the beach or by your hotel pool.

-Read on to learn all about the highlights of Da Nang to help you plan your upcoming trip.
+Read on to learn all about our favorite 14 things to do in Da Nang to help you plan your upcoming trip!

 Da Nang Travel Basics